Duck plague: Pathogenesis

 DEV is considered pantropic because it is able to replicate and spread to multiple organs within the host.
 Viral replication causes an increase in vascular permeability, which leads to the lesions and hemorrhaging of organs, namely the liver, spleen, thymus, and bursa of Fabricius.
-DVH-1 replicates in the mucus membranes of bird's esophagus and cloaca, the two primary entrances of the virus.
+DVH-1 replicates in the mucous membranes of bird's esophagus and cloaca, the two primary entrances of the virus.
 The means of infection influences which tissues will be affected first and the incubation time before symptoms show.
 Typically viral replication begins in the digestive track and moves to bursa of Fabricuis, thymus, spleen, and liver.

 Virology

 Classification

-Anatid alphaherpesvirus 1 is classified under the subfamily Alphaherpesvirinae of the family Herpesviridae in the order Herpesvirales.
-The genus was identified as Mardivirus.
-Genomic evidence shows that APV-1 is genetically similar to Human alphaherpesvirus 1 and 2 (HSV-1 and HSV-2), Suid alphaherpesvirus 1, Equid alphaherpesvirus 1 and 4 (EHV-1 and EHV-4), and Bovine alphaherpesvirus 1 (BHV-1).
+DEV is classified as the species Mardivirus anatidalpha1 in the genus Mardivirus, under the subfamily Alphaherpesvirinae of the family Herpesviridae in the order Herpesvirales.
+Genomic evidence shows that DEV is genetically similar to Human alphaherpesvirus 1 and 2 (HSV-1 and HSV-2), Suid alphaherpesvirus 1, Equid alphaherpesvirus 1 and 4 (EHV-1 and EHV-4), and Bovine alphaherpesvirus 1 (BHV-1).

 Genome

-Anatid alphaherpesvirus 1, similar to other herpesviruses, has a linear double stranded DNA genome.
-The dsDNA weight is 119×106 Daltons and approximately 158,091 base pairs long.
-AHV-1 has 67 genes in its genome, 65 of which are likely coding genes.
-Three of the genes have no homologs to other herpesviruses, and are unique to AHV-1.
+Duck enteritis virus, similar to other herpesviruses, has a linear double stranded DNA genome.
+The dsDNA weight is 119×106 daltons and approximately 158,091 base pairs long.
+DEV has 67 genes in its genome, 65 of which are likely coding genes.
+Three of the genes have no homologs to other herpesviruses, and are unique to DEV.
 Unique long (UL), unique (US), unique short internal repeat (IRS), and unique short terminal repeat (TRS) regions make up the genome.
 The genomic arrangement is ordered as UL-IRS-US-TRS.
 There are 78 predicted proteins encoded by the genome.

 Structure

 DEV has similar morphology to other Herpesvirales viruses.
-Common elements of herpviruses include a "DNA core, icosahedral capsid, tegument, and envelope."
+Common elements of herpesviruses include a "DNA core, icosahedral capsid, tegument, and envelope."
 The nucleocapsid of HPV-1 is 75 micrometers wide and the envelope diameter is 181 micrometers.